ryanmclake/CH4castR/README.md

 Thank you for checking out CH<sub>4</sub>castR.
 Near-term, ecological forecasting with iterative model refitting and uncertainty partitioning has great promise for improving our understanding of ecological processes and the predictive skill of ecological models, but to date has been infrequently applied to predict biogeochemical fluxes.
 Bubble fluxes of methane (CH<sub>4</sub>) from aquatic sediments to the atmosphere (ebullition) dominate freshwater greenhouse gas emissions, but it remains unknown how best to make robust near-term CH<sub>4</sub> ebullition predictions using models.
 Near-term forecasting workflows have the potential to address several current challenges in predicting CH<sub>4</sub> ebullition rates, including: development of models that can be applied across time horizons and ecosystems, identification of the timescales for which predictions can provide useful information, and quantification of uncertainty in predictions.

 We developed and tested a near-term, iterative forecasting workflow of CH<sub>4</sub> ebullition rates in a small eutrophic reservoir throughout one open-water period.
 The workflow included the repeated updating of a CH<sub>4</sub> ebullition forecast model over time with newly-collected data via iterative model refitting.
 We compared the CH<sub>4</sub> forecasts from our workflow to both alternative forecasts generated without iterative model refitting and a persistence null model.
-This code provided is the workflow to generate foreacsts of CH<sub>4</sub> ebullition rates in a eutrophic reservoir in Virginia, USA.
+This code provided is our workflow to generate forecasts of CH<sub>4</sub> ebullition rates in a eutrophic reservoir in Virginia, USA.

 ## Prerequisites